 Nicotine is a drug substance found in tobacco products that can be just as addictive as alcohol, cocaine, or heroin.
 When a smoker attempts to quit cold turkey, they may experience any number of nicotine withdrawal symptoms, such as irritability, depression, anxiety, sleep disturbances, and changes in appetite.
-Many smokers may become overwhelmed and return to cigarettes rather than dealing with the withdrawal.
 Smoking cessation products, including nicotine replacement therapies, are medicines that are used to help smokers successfully kick this highly addictive and potentially life-threatening habit.

 Smoking Cessation Treatments

 Nicotine replacement therapies are smoking cessation products that are intended to slowly wean a smoker off of cigarettes without exposing them to other harmful chemicals found in tobacco products.
 This gradual process helps reduce withdrawal symptoms, including nicotine cravings, and increases a person’s chances of quitting successfully.
 Many products are available to consumers in lozenge, gum, and skin patch forms.

 - Always read the Drug Facts label carefully.
 The label tells you everything you need to know about the medicine, including the ingredients, what you are supposed to use it for, how much you should take, and when you should not take the product.

 - Smoking cessation products are most successful when a smoker truly wants to quit.